 04/11/54 Eleanor Roosevelt, Former First Lady

-04/18/54 Albert M. Cole, Administrator of the Housing and Home Finance
+04/18/54 Albert M. Cole, Administrator of the Housing and Home Finance Agency

 05/02/54 Stephen Mitchell, Chairman of the Democratic National Committee